 Double-click Docker Desktop Installer.exe to run the installer

 When prompted, ensure that the Enable Hyper-V Windows Features or the Install required Windows components for WSL 2 option is selected on the Configuration page.

 Follow the instructions on the installation wizard to authorize the installer and proceed with the install.

 When the installation is successful, click “Close” to complete the installation process.

 If your admin account is different to your user account, you must add the user to the docker-users group.
 Run Computer Management as an administrator and navigate to Local Users and Groups > Groups > docker-users.
 Right-click to add the user to the group.
 Log out and log back in for the changes to take effect.

-Download Docker Desktop on Mac from this link, where you will also find detailed instructions.
+Download Docker Desktop on Mac from Docker’s official website, where you will also find detailed instructions.

 Double-click Docker.dmg to open the installer, then drag the Docker icon to the Applications folder.